 TABLE 2306.7 ALLOWABLE SHEAR FOR WIND OR SEISMIC FORCES FOR SHEAR WALLS OF LATH AND PLASTER OR GYPSUM BOARD WOOD FRAMED WALL ASSEMBLIES

-h.
-First number denotes fastener spacing at the edges; second number denotes fastener spacing in the field
+The First number denotes fastener spacing at the edges; second number denotes fastener spacing in the field

-- Shear walls sheathed with portland cement plaster, gypsum lath, gypsum sheathing or gypsum board shall not be used to resist seismic forces in structures assigned to Seismic Design Category D.
+- Shear walls sheathed with Portland cement plaster, gypsum lath, gypsum sheathing or gypsum board shall not be used to resist seismic forces in structures assigned to Seismic Design Category D.

 The green and red arrows are in the THICKNESS OF MATERIAL column for drywall that is ½ inch thick.
 The blue and purple arrows are for drywall that is 5/8 inch thick.

 The FASTENER SPACING MAXIMUM column tells us how far apart the nails and screws can be.
 Footnote b is important to note because it specifies that the top, bottom, and sides of the drywall must be attached to framing for it to be defined as a shear wall with earthquake resistance or shear value.
 This is analogous to plywood shear walls where the same nailing specifications are required.

 The column WALL CONSTRUCTION describes the wall framing. into which the drywall is nailed or screwed.
 It is broken into two types: blocked and unblocked.

 “Blocked” means the drywall is fastened to the framing on all its edges: top, bottom, and sides.
 If there is blocking behind horizontal seams where two edges of drywall meet, the drywall edges must be fasted to this blocking in order to be considered a blocked shear wall.
 As seen in the table above, the blocked and unblocked ways of installing drywall make a tremendous difference in shear capacity.